 A. There are two networks of offices to apply for Medicaid in the community:

-(1) Community Medicaid offices process applications for Medicaid, Medicaid with a "spend-down," the Medicaid Buy-In for People with Disabilities, Medicare Savings Program, Family Health Plus and Child Health Plus.
+(1) Community Medicaid offices - process applications for Medicaid with a "spend-down," the Medicaid Buy-In for People with Disabilities, and the Medicare Savings Program

-(2) CASA offices (Home Care Services Program) -- Beginning 9/14/2012, these offices will no longer accept and process M11qs to approve home attendant (personal care) services for most adults age 21+ who also have Medicare.
-Personal care services for most adults age 21+ who have Medicare must now be obtained through Managed Long Term Care Plans.
+(2) Home Care Services Program (CASA) Since 9/14/2012, these offices will no longer accept and process M11qs to approve home attendant (personal care) services for most adults age 21+ who also have Medicare - they must obtain home care through Managed Long Term Care Plans.
 There are some exceptions.
 See this article for the new procedures for applying for Medicaid home care services.

 785 Atlantic Avenue, 7th Floor

 Brooklyn, NY 11238 T: 929-221-0849

 Please see NYC Medicaid Alert dated January 3, 2013 explaining the relocation of the Central Medicaid Unit and other home care services programs within HRA.

 - WHERE TO File Medicaid applications and M11q forms, for those EXCLUDED from Managed Long Term Care --